 - Emotional/Spiritual – This composite dimension is generally defined as experiences that evoke an emotive response, and can include areas such as interests, attitudes, outlooks, intellectual growth, healthy emotional expression, philosophical, transcendental or religious matters, etc.

 - Physical – This dimension is generally defined as activities pertaining to non-class related physical activity/exertion or educational presentations regarding physical health.
 This dimension can be completed independently of Student Life programming opportunities.
 Ten (10) clock hours make up one (1) Physical credit.

 - Vocational – This dimension is generally defined as experiences that pertain to and/or prepare for an occupation, vocation, career path, or higher education, as well as activities related to training of a specific skill set, etc.

 The Wellness program requires each two-year residential student (including two-year residential International students) to complete thirty (30) credits over the course of their time at the Academy.
 NECP Students are welcome to participate in the Wellness program but are NOT required to complete any hours (0) over their junior and senior year in order to graduate.
 Each semester, the Student Life Staff offers at least 120 Wellness Programs in addition to various opportunities provided by other Academy personnel.
 There are mandatory credits within each of the five dimensions and additional credits remain as electives based on the number of years in residence.
 (See PRIVILEGE SYSTEM for more detail on elective credit.)
 These credits must be completed to fulfill a graduation requirement.
-Students are responsible for reporting and tracking their attendance at Wellness programs using the following steps:
+Students are responsible for reporting their attendance at Wellness programs using the following steps:

 - Sign the attendance sheet at the program.
 (Students will not be eligible for credit if they fail to sign the attendance sheet, or are not paying attention, or do not attend for the entire program, etc.)